 If the students violate the above rules, it will be deemed as acts of misconduct or acts that violates the duties of a student and will be subject to punishment by referring to the rules and regulation of this university.

-Graduate School of Global Studies
+Graduate School of Gl obal Studies

-The above constitutes a working English translation of the original manipulation in Japanese.
-In case of any difference in interpretation across this English version and the original version, the interpretation of the original Japanese version shall prevail.
+The above constitutes a working English translation of the original manipula difference in interpretation across this English version and the original versi In cas on of th

+Japanese version shall prevail.